-My expertise extends across a spectrum of structural systems, including concrete, post-tensioned concrete, hot-rolled steel, and cold-formed steel.
-I have also had experience with the seismic control of structures, exploring innovative strategies to enhance the stability and safety of structures under dynamic loads; and the study of lightweight structural systems, providing valuable insights into their behavior and performance.
+She also has experience with the seismic control of structures, exploring innovative strategies to enhance the stability and safety of structures under dynamic loads.
+In addition, she also has studied lightweight structural systems, providing valuable insights into their behavior and performance.

-In my previous roles, I have consistently demonstrated a commitment to the delivery of multi-level building projects, including steel, cold-formed steel, RC concrete, and post-tensioned structures, ensuring compliance with local industry standards.
+In her previous roles, she has been focused on the delivery of multi-level building projects, including steel, cold-formed steel, RC concrete, and post-tensioned structures, ensuring compliance with local industry standards.

-Beyond my proficiency in structural analysis and design, I have participated in the peer-review process for various multi-storey buildings in Iran.
-My responsibilities involved conducting comprehensive reviews of force-based, displacement-based, seismic, and wind designs, verification of their alignment with local design standards, and collaboration with project teams to propose efficient and pragmatic design solutions to enhance the overall quality and safety of the buildings under review.
+Beyond her proficiency in structural analysis and design, she has participated in the peer-review process for many multi-storey building projects in Iran, conducting comprehensive reviews of force-based, displacement-based, seismic, and wind designs, as well as the verification of their alignment with local design standards.
+This was achieved through collaboration with the project teams to propose efficient and pragmatic design solutions to enhance the overall quality and safety of the buildings under review.

 During the pursuit of her PhD at the University of Auckland, she has proven her track record in the development of technical solutions and the creation of innovative guidelines for the design of cold-formed steel components.
 Working with diverse collaborators from the United States, Australia, and the United Kingdom this work has enabled Maryam to tap into a wealth of international knowledge and expertise.

 Maryam saying: “As a Structural Steel Research Engineer I am appreciative of the opportunities I have had to contribute my research findings to esteemed journals and international conferences.”